joergzdarsky/ioBroker.syncthing/README.md

 See [the official Syncthing website](https://syncthing.net/)

 ## Notes
 * An API Key of the Syncthing installation is necessary to use this adapter to load the data of your Syncthing folder.
-To find it load your Syncthing admin overview (typically the IP of your syncthing installation on port 8080) and go to 'Actions' -> 'Advanced'.
+To find it load your Syncthing admin overview (typically the IP of your syncthing installation on port 8080) and go to Actions-Advanced.
 Make sure you don't share your API key.
 * The Folder ID of your Syncthing folder can be found in the Syncthing admin overview when you expand the folder on the main overview.

 ## Changelog